-Russian Federation: Though we have made considerable achievements, ten years since WSIS 2003, the ICT landscape has changed dramatically, several new trends have emerged in the information society like broadband, social networks, mobility and digital inclusion.
+Russian Federation: Though we have made considerable achievements, ten years since WSIS 2003, the ICT landscape has changed dramatically, several new trends have emerged in the information society like broadband, social networks, mobility, digital inclusion and e-participation.
 These trends bring new Rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet have greatly expanded the gamut of opportunities that ICTs offer to promote inclusive development.
 As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade has produced a wealth of knowledge, experience and expertise – valuable resources.

 Taking into account ongoing dialogue on the Post-2015 Development Agenda (MDG Review Process) and WSIS+10 review process it is important to note the possible interaction between both processes to ensure that efforts across the UN System are coherent, connected and coordinated to achieve maximum, sustainable impact.

-UNESCO: Taking into account ongoing dialogue on the Post-2015 Development Agenda (MDG Review Process) and WSIS+10 review process it is important to note the possible interaction between both processes to ensure that efforts across the UN System are coherent, connected and coordinated to achieve maximum, sustainable impact.
+UNESCO: Taking into account the ongoing dialogue on the Post-2015 Development Agenda (MDG Review Process) and the WSIS+10 review process, all stakeholders have repeatedly stressed the necessary interaction between both processes, to ensure that efforts across the UN System are coherent and coordinated thus achieving a maximum and sustainable impact.

+ISOC: ICTs will play a critical role in achieving the sustainable development goals.
 Taking into account ongoing dialogue on the Post-2015 Development Agenda (MDG Review Process) and WSIS+10 review process it is important to note the possible interaction between both processes to ensure that efforts across the UN System are coherent, connected and coordinated to achieve maximum, sustainable impact.

-Access: Taking into account ongoing dialogue on the Post-2015 Development Agenda (MDG Review Process) and WSIS+10 review process it is important to note the possible interaction between both processes to ensure that efforts across the UN System are coherent, connected and coordinated to achieve maximum, sustainable impact.
+Access: Taking into account ongoing dialogue on the Post-2015 Development Agenda (MDG Review Process) and WSIS+10 review process it is important to note the need for increased interaction between both processes to ensure that efforts across the UN System are coherent, connected and coordinated to achieve maximum, sustainable impact.

-CDT: Taking into account ongoing dialogue on the Post-2015 Development Agenda (MDG Review Process) and WSIS+10 review process it is important to note the possible interaction between both processes to ensure that efforts across the UN System are coherent, connected and coordinated to achieve maximum, sustainable impact.
+CDT: Taking into account ongoing dialogue on the Post-2015 Development Agenda (MDG Review Process) and WSIS+10 review process it is important to note the important need for further interaction between both processes to ensure that efforts across the UN System are coherent, connected and coordinated to achieve maximum, sustainable impact.

 The main task of bridging the digital divide and creating a people –centric, digitally inclusive and development oriented information society where everyone can create, access, utilize and share information and knowledge still remains.

-UNESCO: The main task of bridging the digital divide and creating a people –centric, digitally inclusive and development oriented information society where everyone can create, access, utilize and share information and knowledge still remains.
+UNESCO: The aim of bridging the digital and knowledge divides and of creating people –centred, inclusive and development oriented information and inclusive Knowledge Societies, where everyone can create, access, utilize and share information and knowledge, remains vastly relevant.

-ISOC: The main task of bridging the digital divide and creating a people –centric, digitally inclusive and development oriented information society where everyone can create, access, utilize and share information and knowledge still remains.
+ISOC: The main task of bridging the digital divide and creating a people –centric, digitally inclusive, open and development oriented information society where everyone can create, access, utilize and share information and knowledge still remains.

-Russian Federation: The main task of bridging the digital divide and creating a people –centric, digitally inclusive and development oriented information society where everyone can create, access, utilize and share information and knowledge still remains.
+Russian Federation: The main task of bridging the digital divide and creating a people –centric, digitally inclusive and development oriented information society on the way to the knowledge societystill remains.

 We envision: